-Nadine Sebai is Capital Public Radio’s temporary food and sustainability reporter.
+Nadine Sebai is Capital Public Radio’s temporary state government reporter.
 Sebai is also a co-editor of Local Matters, a weekly newsletter showcasing investigative and watchdog news stories from local publications across the country.
 Her stories have run on NPR, KQED, and KALX.

 Most recently, she was an intern at KQED Public Radio for The California Report Magazine.
 Prior to that, she was a Producer/Researcher at AJ+ for Newsbroke, a political comedy show, and a reporter at AJ+ for Documenting Hate, the collaborative project launched by ProPublica.